umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

 Schedule a download.

 Endpoint for scheduling a download for the data specified by the ID to a connector.
 This download will only start when the connector is running.
+Data transfers for folder contents are created asynchronously, meaning that they will not be immediately visible in the project data transfers end point.
 This is a non-RESTful endpoint, as the path of this endpoint is not representing a REST resource.

 ### Example